stan1025/AutomationServiceChoreography/docs/artifacts/configurable-logic.md

 ### Component - Configurable Logic

 The *Configurable Logic* component implements configurable input-processing-output functionality.
-It includes:

-- **Inputs**: Information from native program or other participants
-- **Logics**: Configurable functions with four arguments
-- **Outputs**: Results for transfer to native program or other participants
-- **Execute**: Variable to execute the configuration
-- **ErrorAct** and **ErrorNum**: Report configuration and execution errors
+It uses a list of *Inputs*, *Logics* and *Outputs* to implement the input-processing-output pattern in a configurable manner.

 ### Data Type - UnionType